tie-pilot-qxw/FluxZK/README.md

 comparison pair uses identical warmup and sample counts: 3/3 for MSM, 5/10 for on-GPU NTT, and 1/3 for out-of-core NTT (warmups/measured samples).
 The driver records the protocol and chosen NUMA node in `environment.txt`.
-A prior `full` workflow produced about 19 GB of results and generated inputs;
+A prior `full` diagnostic produced about 19 GB of results and generated inputs;
 allow at least 30 GB of writable space.
 A reference performance run for the current 5/10 NTT protocol should use an otherwise idle or exclusive GPU.
-The paper used CUDA 12.6; CUDA 12.8 is functionally compatible but may shift exact timings slightly.
+The paper used CUDA 12.6; CUDA 12.8 is functionally compatible but may shift exact timings.
 For Rust binding tests:
 ```sh
 cargo test